ShivainVij/shivainvij/README.md

 I'm a **Machine Learning Engineering Intern at [Baseten](https://www.baseten.co/)**, currently wrapping up my final year in **Mechatronics Engineering at the University of Waterloo**.
 I’m based in **San Francisco**, where I work on building real-world ML systems that scale.

-I'm passionate about **AI, ML infrastructure**, and hacking on tools that turn research into products.
+I'm passionate about **AI and ML**, and hacking on tools that turn research into products.
 I love applying cutting-edge models to messy, high-stakes real-world problems.

 Most of my projects live in private repos—I'm constantly prototyping in production and building behind the scenes 🕶️.